Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

    ```

 1. Edit the `core-services.yaml` to only include the `cray-hms-smd` chart and all its current data.

-   The `volumeSize` specified above will be updated in the next step and the version may differ, because this is an example.
+   The `volumeSize` specified above will be updated in the next step.
+The version may differ, because this is an example.

    ```yaml
    apiVersion: manifests/v1beta1